afederation/RescueForcast/reports/post.md

 # RescueForest: Predicting Emergency Response with Random Forests

-I'm finishing up the material in the fast.ai '[Introduction to ML](http://course18.fast.ai/ml)' course and it has been fantastic.
+I'm finishing up the material in the fast.ai [Introduction to ML](http://course18.fast.ai/ml) course and it has been fantastic.
 The learning philosophy, which the instructor Jeremy describes as a top-down approach, worked really well for my learning style.
 The general idea is that you learn HOW to do ML before you learn WHY it works - the same way you learn HOW to play baseball before learning WHY you might use one particular strategy at a given time.

 I wanted to do a small capstone project to practice what I learned, so I decided to study emergency response prediction - particularly for an organization called [King County Search and Rescue](http://www.kingcountysar.org/) (SAR), which I volunteer as a member of.
 We do a variety of rescue missions, but the most common call is to help injured or lost hikers in the wilderness surrounding Seattle.
 It's mostly a volunteer-run organization, so resources are inherently limited.
 Having a method to predict the likelihood of a call on any given day might help us prioritize resources and preparation to best serve the community.